Brit Awards 2023: Full list of nominees

 - Lewis Capaldi - Forget Me

-- LF System - Make Me Feel
+- LF System - Afraid to Feel

 - Sam Smith & Kim Petras - Unholy